 We offer the unique opportunity of learning French from Reception.
 Pupils are taught in French and in the same way as they learnt their native language, developing excellent pronunciation.
 Throughout the year groups, there is reference to cross curricular links so that pupils can see French as relevant to other areas of work.
 Pupils use their French in games, activities, songs and rhymes.
 French phonics are also introduced.
 Topics include: ‘talking about yourself’, colours, numbers, parts of the body and animals.
 The aim of the year is to develop skills in listening, understanding and speaking French.

 Assessments are informal and ongoing and are used to plan challenging but achievable activities and experiences that extend the children’s learning.
 Achievements and success are recognised and celebrated by everyone.

 Reception has a dedicated, professional, caring and inspirational teacher who is assisted by two enthusiastic classroom assistants with NNEB or equivalent qualifications.
-In addition to the class teacher, the Reception children are taught by qualified Physical Education, Dance and Music teachers.
-The girls learn Ballet and Modern Dance and the boys have Boys’ Games.
-The children play a full part in the drama, music and sporting activities of the School.
+In addition to the class teacher, the Reception children are taught by qualified Physical Education and Music teachers.
+The children play a full part in the drama, music and sporting activities of the school.
 Parents are invited to attend a variety of performances during the year.